Rob Pannell

+Rob Pannell won the MLL championship in 2015 and won the MLL MVP in 2018.
+He has consistently been a PLL All-Star since 2021.
+He was a member of the Men's Team USA lacrosse team thrice consecutively in 2014, 2018 and 2023, named to the All-World team in 2014 and 2018.

+He is widely regarded as one of the greatest attackmen of all time.
+His signature move is the question mark dodge.

 High school

 Pannell attended Smithtown High School in Smithtown, NY on Long Island.
 He played on the varsity lacrosse team for three years and led Long Island in scoring his senior year with a school record 130 points.
 Pannell was named offensive MVP of the team that season and earned a place on Newsday's All-Long Island second team.
 After the season, he was named to the 2007 high school All-American team.
 He also played football, basketball, and golf, earning Academic All-Division honors for football in his senior year.

 After graduating, he attended Deerfield Academy for a post-graduate year, and played basketball and lacrosse.
 He set a Deerfield lacrosse record for points in a single season with 99.
-Additionally, he earned the Stewart Lindsay, Jr. Award for the Outstanding Attackman in Division I high school lacrosse.
+Additionally, he earned the Stewart Lindsay Jr. Award for the Outstanding Attackman in Division I high school lacrosse.

 College career

 Freshman year (2009)

 Pannell was the Ivy League Rookie of the Year and set the Cornell rookie record for points in a season, finishing with a team-high 67 points.
 This made him the fifth highest scoring player and the highest scoring freshman of the year.
 He earned third-team All-American honors after his first college season and was named first-team All-Ivy League.
-Cornell made it to the finals of the 2009 NCAA championship, but lost to Syracuse 10-9.
+Cornell made it to the finals of the 2009 NCAA championship, but lost to Syracuse 10–9.
 Pannell led the team in postseason scoring with 16 points over four games, including a six-point effort against the University of Virginia in the semifinals.

 Sophomore year (2010)

 Pannell was a first-team All-American, a first-team All-Ivy League selection, the Ivy League Player of the Year and the USILA's Jack Turnbull Award winner as the Outstanding Attackman in Division I. His 80 points made him the third highest scorer in the league, behind only Ned Crotty and Max Quinzani of Duke.
 In just 25 games he tallied 100 points, the fastest Cornell player to do so since Tim Goldstein in 1987.
-Cornell made it to the final four of the NCAA tournament before losing to Notre Dame 12-7.
+Cornell made it to the final four of the NCAA tournament before losing to Notre Dame 12–7.